How to Recognize Hazards

 - PPE Hazard Assessment Guide

 Keep a current inventory.
 Never dispose of any chemical in the trash or down the drain.
 This includes chemicals that are mixed with biomedical waste.
-To schedule a pickup of your hazardous waste chemicals, use HITS.
+Use CHEMATIX to schedule a pickup of your hazardous waste chemicals.

 Prepare a plan for emergency management.
 Call 911 if there is an emergency.
 Flush exposed skin with water for 15 minutes.
 Never proceed to clean up a spill if you do not know the hazards associated with the chemical or if you are unsure of how to clean up the spill.
 Contact EH&S for spill assistance at 813-974-4036.
 Report all incidents to EH&S within 24 hours.